Staff Directory 6370481

 Ryan Daniel and two partners formed Dreamliner Estates to build an "attainable housing" development.

-In St. Cloud, first-time developer tackling housing shortage by focusing on overlooked communities
+In St. Cloud, developer is tackling housing shortage by focusing on overlooked communities

 A housing study said St. Cloud needs 17,000 new housing units by 2040.